zeh/usfxr/README.md

  * Thomas Vian created [as3sfxr](https://code.google.com/p/as3sfxr/), the original code that was ported to C# for usfxr.
  * [Tiaan Geldenhuys](http://tiaan.com/) contributed to usfxr by cleaning the code and creating the original version of the in-editor window that I bastardized later.
  * [Stephen Lavelle](http://www.increpare.com/) created [BFXR](http://www.bfxr.net/), an AS3 port of SFXR with several new features of its own, many of which have been adopted by usfxr.
+ * Michael Bailey contributed with bug fixes

 Changelog
 ---------

+#### 2014-07-28

+* Fixed showstopping error that prevented publishing in non-PC platforms

 #### 2014-07-17